Daniel-stk/Chapix/README.md

 * KISS.
 * Not to many CPAN dependences.
 * Nice, modern and clean look and feel.
-    * No support for internet explorer 8.
+    * No support for old browsers.
-    * Bootstrap, responsive, mobile.
+    * Materialize design, responsive.